tfrasc/googlePlacesParser/README.md

 - Make sure to change the HTML element id that's set on your text input box that is autocompleted by the Google Places API (the id in the example is "#places-input").

 ## Usage
 On each call of parseGooglePlaces(), all address components of each result returned from the Google Places API Autocomplete will be stored in the global 'places' array.
-Each address component can then conveniently accessed for each result via dot operator (e.g. places[0].street).
+Each address component can then conveniently be accessed for each result via dot operator (e.g. places[0].street will return a string containing the street of the first result from Google Places).

 ## Example
 Checkout an example in this JSFiddle: